nickdelgrosso/XCaliburMethodReader/README.md

-# XCalibur Method File Reader
+# Thermo XCalibur Method File Reader

 A simple command-line program for mass spectrometry researchers that extracts and converts data from Thermo XCalibur Method (.meth) files.